zaritskylab/FANMODPlus/README.md

 # Output file format
 The initial lines of the file contains statistical information

-After that for each motif the out constains information on each candidate subgraph:
+For each motif the output constains information on each candidate subgraph:

     ID,Frequency,Count,Mean-Freq,Standard-Dev,Z-Score,p-Value

     ID: the canonical unique represenation of the subgraph